frymimori/c-sorter/README.md

 - All integral data types supported
 - Allocates memory without dynamic memory allocation functions
 - Allows freeing 5-16 bytes of unreferenced variable memory after first loop pass
-- Approximately 3x faster than bubble sort with 5x fewer loop iterations
+- Approximately 3x faster than Bubble Sort with 5x fewer loop iterations
+- Approximately 1.5x faster than Insertion Sort with fewer loop iterations
 - Compiles with forward-compatible `C89`
 - Conforms to strict ISO C with `-pedantic-errors` enabled
 - Efficient without multithreading or processor-specific vectorization
 - Fast sorting speed without relying on compiler optimization
+- Faster than `O(n(log(n)))` sorting algorithms for most large inputs with randomized integers
 - Iterative and procedural sorting with no inner function calls
+- Lowest space complexity `O(n)`
 - Memory-safe with defined behavior
 - Minified and readable code with single-letter variable names
-- More optimal alternative to merge sort, quicksort and novel sorting algorithms
+- More optimal alternative to Merge Sort, Quicksort and novel sorting algorithms
 - No mean or median numbers calculated
 - No recursive subfunctions
 - No redundant branched or merged numbers in memory